assridha/Finance-Simulation-Library/Design Specification Document.md

 ## 1. Overview

 The Financial Simulation Library will be a comprehensive Python package for simulating and analyzing stock prices, option pricing, and portfolio performance.
 It aims to provide tools for both educational purposes and practical financial decision-making, supporting various trading and investment strategies.
+The library incorporates various growth models to capture different aspects of price evolution, from simple fixed growth to complex market cycles.

 ## 2. Key Modules and Features